 These studentships are assigned through the department.
 Check the available projects with funding, but there are also a limited number available for outstanding students to choose the area of their choice.
 Contact the PG admissions tutor for more details.

 University and Departmental Scholarships

 The department has a limited number of scholarships for outstanding UK students, please contact the PG admissions tutor if you would like to know more.
 Highly competitive scholarships to support PhD study are also available from the Graduate School, please contact the PG Admissions Tutor before applying.
 The Chancellor's International Scholarship pays full overseas fees, it is extremely competitive.
-Applicants who are considering this route should look at the scoring criteria, to have a chance of success you should be in the top category for each criterion.
 You must contact the PG admissions tutor before applying.

-The International Office also offers a range of scholarships, including scholarships for overseas Masters students - this does include the MSc by Research degree offered by Physics.
+The International Office also offers a range of scholarships, including scholarships for overseas Masters students - this also includes the MSc by Research degree offered by Physics.

 Also on offer are the China Scholarship Council (CSC) awards: further details can be found here.

 The Physics department is also associated with various CDTs at Warwick which have funding available for PhD studentships.